 Fluids are critical to dogs.
 A loss of just 10 percent of body fluid can cause your dog severe illness.
 It is most important, therefore, that you replace the lost fluids and correct dehydration.

 Fluids can be given in a number of ways.
 In a hospital setting, giving fluids through an intravenous catheter is the most common method.
 There are other methods to administer fluids especially in emergency situations, fluids are sometimes administered into the abdominal cavity but this is relatively uncommon.
 Your dog can also receive fluids subcutaneously, in the area just under the skin and on top of the underlying muscle.
-For more information on this – go to Subcutaneous Fluid Administration in Dogs.
 Some pet owners learn to do this routinely at home if needed and recommended by your veterinarian.

 Your dog will stay at the veterinary clinic when receiving IV fluids.
 Intravenous fluids allows a dog to get immediate treatment for dehydration.